StanGirard/polish/UI_IMPROVEMENTS.md

-# UI Improvements - Polish.sys
+# UI Improvements - Polish.run

 ## Overview
 The UI has been significantly enhanced to provide a more immersive, technical, and developer-focused experience with a cyberpunk/terminal aesthetic.